Transconnectome/SwiFT/README.md

 * you should implement codes for combining image path, subject_name, and target variables at 'project/module/utils/data_module.py'
 * you should define Dataset Class for your dataset at 'project/module/utils/data_preprocessing_and_load/datasets.py.'
 In the Dataset class (__getitem__), you should specify how many background voxels you would add or remove to make the volumes shaped 96 * 96 * 96.

+## 8. Pretrained model checkpoints
+We provide some pretrained model checkpoints under the pretrained_models directory.
+* contrastive_pretrained.ckpt contains a contrastively pre-trained model using all three datasets: HCP, ABCD, and UKB.
+* hcp_sex_classification.ckpt contains the model trained from scratch for the sex classification task on the HCP dataset.
+* split_hcp.txt contains the train, validation, test split used for training the hcp_sex_classification.ckpt model.
+* To fine-tune the provided models for another task, use the load_model_path argument on main.py Please contact the authors if you have any additional requests for the pretrained model checkpoints.

 ### Citation
 ```